Handbook home

 - Apply statistical techniques from experimental design and data collection to present a report to a possibly non-specialist audience;

-- Recognise and apply different statistical techniques used in biotechnology;
+- Apply different statistical techniques used in biotechnology;

-- Identify statistical processes and associated resources required to effectively manage projects;
+- Differentiate statistical processes and associated resources required to effectively manage projects;

 - Demonstrate competence in using major statistical computing package.